mamunkhan-03/Rest-API-Spring-Boot/README.md

 # Rest-API-withoutMapper
-This is a simple project of learning Rest API without model mapper
+This is a simple project of Spring Boot for learning Rest API without using Model Mapper